Mattia-Aquilina/Computer-Vision-Project/README.md

 ## Project structure

-The repo si divided in three folders:
+The repo is divided in four folders:
 * __Dataset_tools__, containg all the scripts used to build up the dataset.
-Each script is explained in detail in the readme of the folder.
+Each script is explained in detail in the readme of this [folder](/Dataset_tools/README.md).
-* __Mobile App__, containing the Android Studio project of the mobile application, that can be downloaded [Here]("Mobile%20App/app/build/outputs/apk/debug/app-debug.apk").
+* __Mobile App__, containing the Android Studio project of the mobile application, that can be downloaded [Here](https://drive.google.com/file/d/1yDP8LOrJxwrRU0VhX4SxKTSmfyUFBUKq/view?usp=sharing).
 * __Scripts__, containg all the scripts used to train and optimize the models.
-Each script is explained in detail in the readme of the folder.
+Each script is explained in detail in the readme of this [folder](/Scripts/README.md).
+* __Ai Model__, containing the two models developed for the purpose of this project, and their corresponding TfLite version.

 ## Dataset